Parole Case Example

 - The recommendation from the warden or superintendent of the facility where the offender was incarcerated

 - Facts of crime and sentencing hearing notes

 4 months prior to John’s MIN date, the parole interview is held…

-John is interviewed in prison in August 2013.
-Board members have prepared for the interview by reviewing his file.
-John is interviewed by two board members – one in person at the correctional facility and one via video conference.
+John was interviewed in prison in August 2013.
+Board Members have prepared for the interview by reviewing his file.
+John is interviewed by two Board Members – one in person at the correctional facility and one via video conference.
 John’s case was a violent case requiring two decision makers to interview him.
-If the vote was a split decision, the case would go to a third board member.
-Certain violent cases require a vote by a majority of the board.
+If the vote was a split decision, the case would go to a third Board Member.
+Certain violent cases require a vote by a majority of the Board.

 John is a:

 Violence Category 2 – Violent offense with no violent history | LSI-R score of 7 - high risk

 John received no misconducts.
 He was in compliance and participating in his programming, but his programming was not completed.